dynatrace-ace/perform2021-vhot-monaco/box/repo/dtu_lab_guide/content/07_exercise_seven/index.md

 ## Linking configs

-In this exercise we will show how we can link multiple configurations together without having to manually figure out the IDs of the configurations.
-We will reference them using Monaco config instances and let Monaco figure out the IDs, dependencies and priorities!
+This exercise will show how we can link multiple configurations without having to manually figure out the IDs of linked configurations.
+We will reference them using Monaco config instances and let Monaco figure out IDs, dependencies and priorities!

 ### Step 1 - Take a look at the project
-In gitea, navigate to `monaco/exercise-seven`.
+In Gitea, navigate to `monaco/07_exercise_seven`.
-You will find a standard monaco setup:
+You will find a standard Monaco setup:

 ```bash
 ├── Readme.md
 ├── environments.yaml